-MIT Touchstone is a single sign-on web authentication service that allows members of the MIT community to log in to participating MIT and federated websites.
-When using a Touchstone-enabled application, your password will never be passed to the application server.
+MIT Touchstone is a single sign-on web authentication service that allows members of the MIT community to log in to participating MIT and federated web sites using their MIT credentials.
+When using a Touchstone-enabled application, your credentials will never be passed to the application service.

-- Allows MIT users to authenticate to protected websites, both on- and off-campus.
+- Allows MIT users to authenticate to protected web sites, including both MIT-hosted and cloud-based services.

-- Allows non-MIT users to to access some protected MIT sites by registering for Collaboration accounts or by using their accounts with an InCommon Federation participant.
+- Allows non-MIT users to access certain protected MIT web sites by creating Touchstone Collaboration accounts or by using their existing accounts at an InCommon Federation participant.

 - Touchstone at MIT (including troubleshooting tips)

 - Touchstone Landing Page in the Knowledge Base